David is a highly experienced and respected practitioner who specialises in employment law, occupational disease and clinical negligence.

 - In April 2020 David successfully defended a recruitment agency against claims of unfair dismissal brought by agency workers.
-Following a preliminary hearing the Tribunal struck out the claims as possessing no reasonable prospect of success.
+Following a preliminary hearing the Tribunal struck out the claims as possessing no reasonable prospects of success.

-- In October 2019, at a hard fought three-day hearing, David successfully defended a large educational establishment against claims for discrimination arising from disability and a failure to make reasonable adjustments.
+- In October 2019, at a hard-fought three-day hearing, David successfully defended a large educational establishment against claims for discrimination arising from disability and a failure to make reasonable adjustments.

 - Ugradar v Lancashire Care NHS Foundation Trust UKEAT/0301/18 - In June 2019 David persuaded the EAT that the ET was wrong to hold that a statutory redundancy payment was subsumed within a contractual claim.
 The EAT held that there was no merger of a cause of action when a claim was brought for both a contractual and a statutory redundancy payment.

 - In June 2018 David successfully defended a school and local authority at a multi-day hearing against claims of disability discrimination and breach of the flexible working regulations.